amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

 * `"preconditioner`" [string] is name in the list of preconditioners.
 If missing, the identity preconditioner will be employed.
 Support of the identity preconditioner is the work in progress.

+* `"size of Krylov space`" [int] is used in GMRES iterative method.
+The default value is 10.

 Nonlinear Solvers